+44 (0) 2476 575774

 Click here to view Ece Özlem Atikcan’s home page.

 Please note that Ece Özlem Atikcan is on leave between October 2017 and May 2018.

 Ece Özlem Atikcan joined the department in September 2016 from Université Laval in Quebec Canada, where she was an Assistant Professor in the Department of Political Science.
 Her research combines a theoretical focus on political campaigns, issue framing, lobbying, transnational social movements, and diffusion with a regional focus on the European Union.
 She has extensive fieldwork experience in Spain, France, the Netherlands, Luxembourg, Belgium, Denmark, and Ireland.
 Based on over 180 in-depth interviews with campaigners, media content analyses and public opinion data, she studies EU referendum campaigns to understand the impact of campaign argumentation on public opinion.
-Her work has appeared in European Journal of Political Research, Journal of Common Market Studies, Journal of European Integration, and as a book with Cambridge University Press.
+Her work has appeared in European Journal of Political Research, Journal of Common Market Studies, Journal of Public Policy, Journal of European Integration, and as a book with Cambridge University Press.
 She completed her B.S. in International Relations at the Middle East Technical University before obtaining her M.A. in European Law at the University of Sussex, and a Ph.D. in Political Science at McGill University.

 - Comparative Politics

 - European integration

 - public opinion and political campaigns

 Framing the European Union: The Power of Political Arguments in Shaping European Integration, (Cambridge University Press, October 2015).

 'Choosing Lobbying Sides: The General Data Protection Regulation of the EU’, Journal of Public Policy, forthcoming.